osaario/react-declarative-state/README.md

 ### Operation

 Different from the other components `Operation` does not hold a value at all.
-It just provides the *children* a function that can be called with an *async* operation (`Observable`).
+It provides the *children* a function that can be called with an *async* operation (`Observable`).
 It then resolves the value of the operation and provides progress to children function while progressing.
 It calls `onDone` prop function with the result when done.

 ```JSX
 import { Operation, Async, Variable } from "react-declarative-state"